What is Faceplasty?

 Not to transform, but to restore

-Faceplasty is not a cosmetic treatment, nor a way to hide age.
+Faceplasty is not a cosmetic treatment and not a way to hide age.

 The work goes beyond the face — it includes the neck, chest, abdomen, diaphragms, and even the feet.
 Facial expression is closely linked to posture, breathing, and inner state.